OTOLOGY, NEUROTOLOGY AND LATERAL SKULL BASE SURGEON (NEUROTOLOGIST)

-The Division of Otolaryngology-Head & Neck Surgery in the Department of Surgery at the University of Wisconsin School of Medicine and Public Health (UWSMPH) is recruiting an exceptional otologist/neurotologist/lateral skull base surgeon (neurotologist) to join the Division of Otolaryngology-Head & Neck Surgery.
+The Division of Otolaryngology-Head & Neck Surgery in the Department of Surgery at the University of Wisconsin School of Medicine and Public Health (UWSMPH) is recruiting an exceptional otologist / neurotologist / lateral skull base surgeon (neurotologist) to join the Division of Otolaryngology-Head & Neck Surgery.
 We are looking for candidates with a track record of clinical excellence in otology, neurotology and lateral skull base surgery in adults (with or without pediatric expertise), and academic contributions across the research and education missions of UWSMPH.
-Leadership opportunities including section chief are available and based on rank and experience.

 A faculty of 30 provides clinical expertise in head and neck oncologic and reconstructive surgery, pediatric otolaryngology, otology-neurotology-lateral skull base surgery, comprehensive otolaryngology, laryngology, rhinology-skull base surgery, and facial plastic and reconstructive surgery across a UW Health hospital system and William S. Middleton Memorial Veterans Hospital.
 Education within the division includes a commitment to medical student education, an ACGME-accredited residency program of 15 residents and fellowships in Laryngology and Head and Neck Oncologic and Reconstructive Surgery.
 Active research programs within the Division in six investigator labs include 29 funded extramural grants.
 The Division provides full-spectrum otolaryngology care for adults and children in six clinical practice sites in the Madison area and six outreach sites across Wisconsin and Illinois.